 Here are some boat buying tips if you are buying a new vessel.

 • Check out the dealer.
 Are they recognised by the relevant boat manufacturer?

 • As a general rule, dealers and boat builders should be members of British Marine.

 • Do you have a valid and recognised contract?
-The BMF provides examples of standard contracts that should be used.
+British Marine provides examples of standard contracts that should be used.

 • Make sure you know exactly what will be included in the purchase price.